 Artfinder is an online marketplace for independent artists to sell their original art—be it painting, photography, sculpture, illustrations, and more!
 This platform is marketed toward high-end art collectors.
 On the plus side, buyers are often more willing to pay a premium price for quality work.
 However, it also means Artfinder’s qualifications for sellers are a little more exclusive.
 You must apply to be a seller on Artfinder, and your application will be reviewed for quality and originality.
 Ideally, you will be self-represented and produce primarily limited-edition work, though it seems like there is some room for agent and gallery-represented artists.

-Artfinder charges a base monthly fee of free to $12 AND a commission on all sales that range from 33-40%.
+Artfinder has three different seller plans ranging from $0-$12 per and commissions on all sales that range from 35%-42%.
 Check out their seller subscription plans here.

 3. Big Cartel